ochekayjay/selar-transactional-analysis/README.md

 Building a Scalable engineering process that normalised data extracted off daily transactional record with very affordable cost whilst maintaining engineering principles, data persistence, and overall data maintenance quality.

 Engineering Flow
-  This pipeline was built bearing in mind that the primary source of data was going to be coming from daily commercial transactions, inclusive of elements like :
+  - This pipeline was built bearing in mind that the primary source of data was going to be coming from daily commercial transactions, inclusive of elements like :
-    -Brand
+    - Brand
-    -Customer Name
+    - Customer Name
-    -Quantity of Item Purchased
+    - Quantity of Item Purchased
-    -Total Cost
+    - Total Cost
-    -Time of purchase
+    - Time of purchase
-    -Nature of Delivery
+    - Nature of Delivery
-    -Nature of Pay etc.
+    - Nature of Pay etc.
   All elements here points to typical Online Transaction Processing (OLTP) databases, meaning a Cloud Sql instance or data repositor of similar nature already exists for storing daily data, meaning a virtual machine instance also exists for data processing.
   To achieve subsidized cost and normalising data-backlogs whilst creating a befitting architecture to processing incoming data, we would be using these tools:
-    -Airflow : for task ochestration.
+    - Airflow : for task ochestration.
-    -Postgres : For temporarily staging data.
+    - Postgres : For temporarily staging data.
-    -DBT : For modularized querying, upon a window-sized dataset on daily intervals.
+    - DBT : For modularized querying, upon a window-sized dataset on daily intervals.
-    -Big Query: For data-warehousing, a sink for your analytic dashboard (looker studio etc) -Kafka : For data Simulation, automating data to test-run architecture with similar 50million records/year through put.
+    - Big Query: For data-warehousing, a sink for your analytic dashboard (looker studio etc)
+    - Kafka : For data Simulation, automating data to test-run architecture with similar 50million records/year through put.
   Kafka gets powered to feed data into the central OLTP database, simulating a real-world scenario, and a scheduler triggers airflow dags at interval calling all down-stream tasks in the proper lineage for data order and proper aggregation.
 Store raw data in Google cloud Storage.
 Normalize and Partition the data by date in bigQuery data warehouse.
 Load processed data into BigQuery for analysis.
 Create dbt models to further draw insights in automated fashion from the temporal daily persisted dataset in postgres CLOUD SQL.
 Create SQL queries and dashboards to generate insights on looker studio.

 COST ANALYSIS: